MrRobottos/MrRobottos/README.md

 ## ⚡ Who I Am

-I'm a **software and robotics engineering student** from South Africa operating at the intersection of technology, education, security, and agriculture - simultaneously building a company, judging world-class robotics competitions, mentoring the next generation of engineers, and hunting security vulnerabilities.
+I'm a **Autonomous Robotics Systems Engineer Student** from South Africa operating at the intersection of technology, education, security, and agriculture - simultaneously building a company, judging world-class robotics competitions, mentoring the next generation of engineers, and hunting security vulnerabilities.

 This GitHub is the full archive of everything I build.
 In public.
 From zero.